Delicatessen: M-Estimation in Python

 where $\text{log}(B_i^m)$ is the log-transformed biomarker $m$, $\mu_m$ is the mean for biomarker $m$, and

 is the inverse odds weight.
-While $\boldsymbol{\beta}$ is not of primary interest (i.e., nuisance parameter), the estimates of $\mu_m$ depend on $\boldsymbol{\beta}$ through the weights.
-This dependence means that the variance of $\boldsymbol{\beta}$ should carry forward into the variance of $\mu_m$.
-Otherwise, there is a danger in underestimating the uncertainty in $\mu_m$.
-M-estimation addresses this problem by propagating the uncertainty of nuisance parameters thought the stacked estimating equations and into the sandwich variance.
-Therefore, estimating equations for the logistic model and for the biomarker means were stacked together, with $\boldsymbol{\theta} = (\boldsymbol{\beta}, \mu_1, \mu_2, ..., \mu_m)$.
-Results for the mean and 95\% CIs of select biomarkers are presented in Figure 1c.
+While $\boldsymbol{\beta}$ is not of primary interest, the estimates of $\mu_m$ depend on $\boldsymbol{\beta}$ through the inverse odds weights.
+This dependence means that the estimated variance of $\boldsymbol{\beta}$ should carry forward into the estimated variance of $\mu_m$.
+Ignoring this dependence puts us in danger of underestimating the uncertainty in the means for biomarker expression.
+M-estimators address this issue via the sandwich, where the uncertainty of parameters are propagated through the stacked estimating equations.
+Therefore, estimating equations for the logistic model and for the biomarker means were stacked together and $\boldsymbol{\theta} = (\boldsymbol{\beta}, \mu_1, \mu_2, ..., \mu_m)$.
+The stacked estimating equations were implemented in \texttt{delicatessen} by a combination of built-in and user-specified estimating equations.
+Results for select biomarkers are presented in Figure 1c.
 Notably, the means for log-transformed sIL-2R and IL-12 decreased after standardization.
-While these results were standardized by drug use, definitions varied between studies and other important differences likely exist.
-Therefore, these results should be interpreted with caution and viewed as a simple illustration of how M-estimation can be used to generalize results.
+While these results were standardized by drug use, definitions varied between studies and other important differences between the populations the samples were drawn from likely exist.
+Therefore, these results should only be viewed as an illustration of how M-estimation can be used.

-To summarize, M-estimation is a flexible approach which allows for estimation in a variety of contexts.
-We introduce \texttt{delicatessen}, a Python library for M-estimation that supports both pre-built and user-specified estimating equations.
-Specifically, \texttt{delicatessen} allows for robust statistics, variance estimation for transformations of parameters, and propagation of uncertainty in nuisance parameters when estimating variances of the interest parameters.
-These features were shown using examples common to life science research.
+To summarize, M-estimation is a flexible framework.
+To automate the mathematics of M-estimators, we developed \texttt{delicatessen}, which supports both pre-built and user-created estimating equations.
+Key features of \texttt{delicatessen} were highlighted through examples in life science research.
+Further examples can be found on our website.